airblade/mys3ql/README.md

 ## To Do

 - tests ;)
-- allow more than config file per user
 - restore (pull latest dump, pull bin files, pipe dump into mysql, pipe binfiles into mysql)
 - remove old dump files (s3)